specialized806/microsoft-365-docs/microsoft-365/syntex/syntex-azure-billing.md

 7. Select **Save**.

-## Remove Syntex from pay-as-you-go billing
+## Disconnect Syntex from pay-as-you-go billing

-To disconnect Microsoft Syntex billing, follow these steps:
+To disconnect Microsoft Syntex from pay-as-you-go billing, follow these steps:

 1. In the Microsoft 365 admin center, select **Settings** > **Org settings**.